ChristofLauriers/AkkaMjrTwo/GameEngine/README.md

 	* Send a SendCommand message containing a StartGame command to the GameManagerActor.

 3. Roll, used to issue a roll dice command.
     * Send a SendCommand message containing a RollDice command to the GameManagerActor.

-- Startup
-	- ConfigureActorSystem method
-		- Create the ActorSystem with name "DiceGameSystem" (tip: use ConfigurationLoader to bootstap Akka configuration)

 [1]: https://getakka.net/articles/concepts/supervision.html "Akka.NET Supervision"